ying-tang/help-documentation/_gettingstarted/Connecting_Clouds_with_SoftLayer.md

 #### Establishing connectivity over a SoftLayer private network

-When a customer requests a SoftLayer private network, an internal OpenStack shared network named `sl-private-network` is created for that user.
+When you request a SoftLayer private network, an internal OpenStack shared network named `sl-private-network` is created for you.
 This network is subject to a few provisions:

 * This network is visible to all users across all OpenStack projects in your IBM Blue Box Dedicated cloud.
 * All users are able to attach virtual machines directly on this network and will have network connectivity to all other virtual machines attached to that network.